-Understanding the complexities of the Goods and Services Tax (GST) system is crucial for businesses looking to optimize their tax liabilities.
+Understanding the complexities of the Goods and Services Tax (GST) system is crucial for businesses looking to optimize their tax liabilities compliances.
 One of the key areas that require attention is the Input Tax Credit (ITC) and its potential reversals.
 Under GST, the framework for reversing ITC is more comprehensive than that of previous tax regimes like CENVAT.
 In this blog post, we’ll explore the various scenarios that necessitate the reversal of ITC and the associated provisions under GST.

 Reversal of ITC Due to Non-Payment of Consideration Within 180 Days